nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf70/developing/powersave.rst

 When there is at least one device in Power Save mode in the Basic Service Set (BSS), the AP buffers the broadcast and multicast traffic and transmits at a specific time to ensure that all associated devices can receive it.

 The buffered group traffic is delivered immediately after a DTIM beacon.
-The following figure illustrates the group frame data retrieval mechanism in DTIM-based Power Save (Normal Power Save) mode:
+The following figure illustrates the group frame data retrieval mechanism in DTIM-based Power Save mode:

 .. figure:: images/nRF70_ug_group_frames.svg
    :alt: Group frames